Geonovum/sospilot/docs/weatherstation.rst

 Weather Software
 ----------------

-The choice is `weewx <http://www.weewx.com>`_ with SQLlite. `weewx` is installed as part of the `raspberrypi-install <raspberrypi-install.html>`_.
-The configuration is maintained in GitHub https://github.com/Geonovum/sospilot/tree/master/src/weewx/davis.
+The choice is `weewx <http://www.weewx.com>`_ with SQLite. `weewx` is installed as part of the `raspberrypi-install <raspberrypi-install.html>`_.
+The `weewx` configuration for the Davis station is maintained in
+GitHub https://github.com/Geonovum/sospilot/tree/master/src/weewx/davis.
 After a first test using our WeatherStationAPI custom driver, the Geonovum Davis weather station will be connected.

-The web reporting is synced by `weewx` every 5 mins to to our main website: http://sensors.geonovum.nl/weewx.
+The web reporting is synced by `weewx` every 5 mins to to our main website (using ``rsync`` over SSH): http://sensors.geonovum.nl/weewx.
 This will take about 125kb each 5 mins.

 .. figure:: _static/weewx-report-sshot.png
    :align: center

    *Figure 5 - weewx standard report screenshot*

 PostgreSQL Database
 -------------------